The Case Against Flame Retardants in Furniture – Part One

 Where analysis of these statistics is concerned, the government has commissioned two reports into the effectiveness of the regulations: in 2000, undertaken by the University of Surrey and in 2009, undertaken by Greenstreet Berman Ltd. The former concluded that the regulations were saving around 70 lives per year and the latter around 54 lives per year.
 The drop in lives saved was put down to factors such as increased smoke alarms and a decrease in smoking at home.

-It is perhaps significant that the University of Surrey receives funding from the FR industry and that Professor Gary Stevens who was responsible for the report in 2000, wrote a more detailed one a few years later on the effectiveness of the UK regulations, this time commissioned by the European Flame Retardants Association.
+It is perhaps significant that the University of Surrey received/receives funding from the FR industry and that Professor Gary Stevens who was responsible for the report in 2000, wrote a more detailed one a few years later on the effectiveness of the UK regulations, this time commissioned by the European Flame Retardants Association.
+The same people, by the way, who paid Bob Graham's wages for many years.

 What Stevens managed to establish is the notion that you can say that a life was saved by the regulations.
-This has not been challenged but when looked at logically it doesn't really hold up, simply because if the regulations work then the fire will not develop in the first place; which means no one knows it occurred; which means no one knows that a life was saved.
+This has not been challenged, at least not in the UK, but when looked at logically it doesn't hold up, simply because if the regulations work then the fire will not develop in the first place; which means no one outside the home knows it occurred; which means no one knows that a life was saved.
 If on the other hand the fire develops and you have to escape the house, then the regulations haven't done their job.
 On that last point, it would be easier to say that the regulations failed to save 50 lives in 2014.

 The only possible, albeit rough, guide is to look at the rate of decline in fire deaths since the regulations were introduced in 1988.
-Home fire deaths have indeed decreased in the past 30 years but the regulations are only one factor; others include a massive increase in smoke alarms and a big decrease in smoking at home over the same period.
-New Zealand has similar furniture to the UK but no flammability regulations; however, it's rate of decline in home fire deaths pretty much mirrors the UK's over the same period.
+Home fire deaths have indeed decreased in the past 30 years but the regulations are only one factor; others include a massive increase in smoke alarms and a big decrease in smoking at home over the same period aided by the introduction in 2011 of an EU standard requiring all cigarettes to be self-extinguishing if left unattended.
+New Zealand has similar furniture to the UK but no flammability regulations; however, its rate of decline in home fire deaths pretty much mirrors the UK's over the same period.
+Bob Graham challenged this comparison in his recent phone call with me, claiming that the population of New Zealand is lower than the UK's without, it seems, understanding that the rates are based on deaths per million.

 Again, this appears to be confirmed by New Zealand's stats matching the UK's, i.e. New Zealand does not have a match test protecting its sofas.